logzio/logzio-helm/charts/fluentd/README.md

 logzio-fluentd logzio-helm/logzio-fluentd
 ```

-In case it's not possible or secure to add the secret from the helm chart (e.g. no secure value-file storage) it is possible to override the name of the secret by overriding secretName in the values file.
-This way an external secret with the keys logzioShippingToken and logzioListener can be placed by other means.
+If adding the secret directly through the Helm chart is not possible or secure (for example, due to the absence of secure value-file storage), you can override the secret's name by modifying `secretName` in the values file.
+This adjustment allows you to place an external secret containing the keys `logzioShippingToken` and `logzioListener` through alternative methods.

 #### 4. Check Logz.io for your logs